 Make an appointment

-Find out how to make an appointment to visit the archives.
+Find out how to make an appointment to visit the archive search room.

 When and what to book

-The search room is open Monday to Wednesday and is often busy.
+The search room is open Monday to Wednesday.

 If you are travelling from a distance we recommend that you make an appointment up to two weeks in advance.